 Vegas, baby.
 It’s in the land of marijuana medical reciprocity, which we’ve talked about before.
-Much has been done to prepare the state for recreational legalization.
+Much has been done to prepare the state for recreational legalization and a downtown Las Vegas dispensary.
 Legislation is in the works and, some experts say, medical reciprocity is helping the state to broaden the dispensary patient base and build momentum for support of legalization efforts.

-One group, the Las Vegas Paiute Tribe, has recently announced its plans to develop a medical cannabis dispensary at the Las Vegas Paiute Indian Colony in downtown Las Vegas.
+One group, the Las Vegas Paiute Tribe, has recently announced its plans to develop a downtown Las Vegas dispensary at the Las Vegas Paiute Indian Colony.

 The Las Vegas Paiute Tribe / Ultra Health venture plans to develop its cultivation and production facility and satellite dispensary at the Snow Mountain Indian Reservation in northwest Las Vegas.

 The Road To Legalization

 Over the past few years, several states have legalized the use of cannabis for medical purposes and, more than two years ago, the state of Nevada joined them.
 In August of 2013, the U.S. Department of Justice issued a policy statement that provided guidance to U.S. attorneys on how to accommodate state’s rights within the federal framework.
 In October of 2014, a subsequent policy statement was issued that extended the same guidance to sovereign nations in Indian Country.

 “In essence, the 2014 memorandum granted sovereign governments like ours the right to determine their own destiny with regard to medical cannabis,” said Benny Tso, chairman of the Las Vegas Paiute Tribal Council.
 “Along with several other Tribes in the southwest, we began to explore what those opportunities might be, particularly because the people of Nevada and the state legislature have authorized the legal distribution and use of cannabis for medical purposes.”